Causal Spillover Effects Using Instrumental Variables: Introduction

-In Section \ref{sec:emp_app}, I implement the proposed methods to study the effect of social interactions in the household on voter turnout.
-I reanalyze the experiment conducted by \citet{Foos-DeRooij_2017_AJPS} in which they randomly assign two-voter households to receive telephone calls encouraging them to vote on the West Midlands Police and Crime Commissioner election in Birmingham, UK.
-This experiment provides an ideal setting to employ the methods I propose, as this type of voter mobilization programs are commonly subject to severe noncompliance \citep{Gerber-Green_2000_AJPS,John-Brannan_2008_BJPS}.
-I find evidence of large and statistically significant local average direct and spillover effects, and strong evidence of heterogeneity across compliance types.
-I also show that a simple 2SLS regression that ignores the presence of spillovers grossly underestimates the effects of the treatment, and I interpret these estimates in light of my framework.

-Finally, Section \ref{sec:extensions} discusses generalizations of the results to IV conditional-on-observables and arbitrary group sizes, and Section \ref{sec:conclusion} concludes.

-This paper contributes to the literature on causal inference under interference \citep{Rosenbaum_2007_JASA,Hudgens-Halloran_2008_JASA,Tchetgen-VdW_2012_SMMR,Halloran-Hudgens_2016_CER,Basse-Feller_2017_JASA,Basse-Feller-Toulis_2019_BKA} by considering imperfect compliance.
-In earlier work, \citet{Sobel_2006_JASA} studied the performance of IVs under a completely randomized experiment with one-sided noncompliance when the SUTVA is violated.
-More recent studies include \citet{Kang-Imbens_2016_wp}, who analyze identification and estimation under personalized assignment (i.e. no spillovers on treatment take-up), \citet{Kang-Keele_2018_wp} who provide bounds for average effects on compliers in cluster randomized trials and \citet{Imai-Jiang-Malani_2020_JASA} who focus on estimands that average over peers' assignments in a two-stage experimental design.
+Finally, I discuss two generalizations of my results.
+The first one considers the case in which the IV identification assumptions hold after conditioning on a set of observed covariates.
+The second one generalizes the results to arbitrary group sizes by introducing a novel assumption, \textit{independence of peers' types}, by which potential outcomes are independent of peers' compliance types conditional on own type.
+I show how this alternative assumption permits identification under two-sided noncompliance by limiting the amount of heterogeneity in the distribution of potential outcomes.

+This paper contributes to the literature on causal inference under interference, which generally focuses on the case of two-stage experimental designs with perfect compliance \citep[see][for a recent review]{Halloran-Hudgens_2016_CER}.
+Existing studies analyzing imperfect compliance \citep{Sobel_2006_JASA,Kang-Imbens_2016_wp,Kang-Keele_2018_wp,Imai-Jiang-Malani_2020_JASA} consider identification, estimation and inference for specific experimental designs or by imposing specific restrictions on the spillovers structure.
 My findings add to this literature by introducing a novel set of estimands and identification conditions that are independent of the experimental design and that simultaneously allow for spillovers on outcomes, spillovers on treatment take-up and multiple compliance types in a superpopulation setting.
+In related work, \citet{DiTraglia-etal_2021} analyze identification and estimation of direct and spillover effects in randomized saturation designs under one-sided noncompliance.
+Their approach is complementary to mine, as it assumes a specific experimental design and rules out the presence of spillovers in treatment take-up but focuses on the case of large and unequally-sized groups.